-If $\ensuremath{\mathsf{/etc/cron.allow}}$ exists, only users listed therein can access the service.
+If /etc/at.allow exists, only users listed therein can access the service.

-If /etc/cron.deny exists, all users except those listed therein can access the service.
+If /etc/at.deny exists, all users except those listed therein can access the service.

-If none of these files exist, all users can access the service.
+If none of these files exist, no user except root can access the service.